 Maybe the Spinosaurus would spot the two of them and come over the fight the Giganotosaurus?
 Not that he was trying to save the life of the poor Kentrosaurus.
 That does not mean that the little guy could not take advantage and run away while the large predators fought.

 We end our Flashback series here; at the year it all truly began for your friends here at Maziply Toys.
-From 2015-2019, the years have flown by and our collection has grown.
+From 2015 to today, the years have flown by and our collection has grown.
 We hope your collections have grown as well.
-Now, follow us back to the future—there are so many more toys to play with!
+Now, follow us back through the future—there are so many more toys to play with!